 To avoid waking the sleeping sibling, do the bedtime routine outside of the room for the second child.
 Don’t worry too much about disturbing the first child, however.
 The first part of the night is typically the deepest sleep for our littles so they rarely are disrupted.

 It’s OK for two babies in cribs to share a room or two toddlers in beds.
 What you don’t want is one child in a crib that the other child can climb into.
 This is especially dangerous if the baby is under age one.
+Safe sleep should be taught to older siblings at any age whether they are sharing a room or not.

 Sometimes, one sibling sleeps more lightly than the other or isn’t yet sleep-trained.
 Parents often worry about disturbing the better sleeper’s rest, but it’s not as big a pitfall as it may seem.
 Often your good sleeper will doze right through the other one’s night wakings, or simply roll over and fall back to sleep.

 You don’t need to try to save one sibling’s sleep if the other is crying—think long term and help both become independent sleepers.
 The last thing you want to do is introduce a prop.
-A few off nights won’t do any damage and minimally waking one is worth teaching both solid sleep skills!
+A few off-nights won’t do any damage and minimally waking one is worth teaching both solid sleep skills!